pedrollopesb/pedrollopesb/README.md

   <img align="right" alt="Pedro-pic" height="200" style="border-radius:50px;" src="https://media1.giphy.com/media/VTtANKl0beDFQRLDTh/giphy.gif?cid=790b761151479f6e86dc4d7cd80eb9984a0ce1fdd500dc52&rid=giphy.gif&ct=g">

 - 🔭 I'm currently a full-stack web development student, very interested by the front-end technologies
-- 🌱 I’m currently learning and going deeper first into HTML, CSS and Javascript
+- 🌱 I’m learning and going deeper first into HTML, CSS and Javascript
 - 📚 I'm graduated in civil engineering, but i want to become a high level programmer, so i'm on career transition and very happy and enthusiastic about this decision
 - 💬 Ask me about HTML, CSS
 - 📫 How to reach me: pedrolopessb@gmail.com